carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.VehiclePhysicsControl<a name="carla.VehiclePhysicsControl"></a>
 Summarizes the parameters that will be used to simulate a [carla.Vehicle](#carla.Vehicle) as a physical object.
-The specifics settings for the wheels though are stipulated using [carla.WheelPhysicsControl](#carla.WheelPhysicsControl).
+The specific settings for the wheels though are stipulated using [carla.WheelPhysicsControl](#carla.WheelPhysicsControl).

 <h3>Instance Variables</h3>
 - <a name="carla.VehiclePhysicsControl.torque_curve"></a>**<font color="#f8805a">torque_curve</font>** (_list([carla.Vector2D](#carla.Vector2D))_)